-2) Myth: Anal and oral sex are safer than vaginal intercourse.
+2) Myth: Anal and oral sex is safer than vaginal intercourse.

 Anal and oral sex can’t prevent STDs.
 Gonorrhea and chlamydia can still be passed through oral sex.
 If someone has cuts or open sores in their mouth, they could even get HIV from ingesting infected semen.

-Anal intercourse is the most risky because your skin can easily tear, according to the Cosmopolitan website, allowing in STDs.
+Anal intercourse is the riskiest because your skin can easily tear, according to the CDC, allowing in STDs.

 3) Myth: You can only get herpes if your partner is experiencing an outbreak.

 Many people don’t even know they have herpes.
-The STD Test Express website says that herpes symptoms can be inactive for weeks before an outbreak happens.
-You partner could look and feel healthy, but still be infected and pass the herpes virus to you.
+Herpes symptoms can be inactive for weeks before an outbreak happens.
+You partner could look and feel healthy, but still, be infected and pass the herpes virus to you.